Updated: Jan 19

 How indirect and plotting authors are, and how attractive their wiles are made to look!

 While subtlety is bad in real life, it’s priceless in fiction.
-It's common for every word, punctuation mark, sentence length, phrase arrangement, and paragraph indent in a story to be laced with subtlety.
+It's common for every word, punctuation mark, sentence length, and paragraph indent in a story to be laced with subtlety.

 Subtlety is persuasion without